spiffe/spiffe.io/content/spire/docs/configuring.md

 There should be no other (un-commented) `DataStore` stanzas in the configuration file.

-The database will be created in a path specified in the connection string, which is relative to the path of the `spire-server` binary.
+The database will be created in the path specified in `connection_string`.
+For more information about choosing a location for SPIRE-related data, see [Configuring where to store agent and server data](#configuring-where-to-store-agent-and-server-data).

 ### Configure MySQL as a Datastore